BorisDudkin/FinTech_Module_14_Algorithmic_Trading_and_ML/README.md

     ![actual_strategy4](Images/Tree.JPG)<br/>

 **Summary and Conclusion**:<br/>
-When selecting two different models and tuning some of the parameters we have not managed to achive superior accuracy (with the maximum of 0.56 accuracy, we are just slightly above the coin toos).
+When selecting two different models and tuning some of the parameters we have not managed to achieve superior accuracy (with the maximum of 0.56 accuracy, we are just slightly better than the coin toos).
 Also, most of the attempts resulted in either one of the predicted signals perform very poorely on the re-call evaluation chriteria, which makes our model not as reliable as we would like it to be.
 We come to the same conclusion when comparing all the predicted strategy returns to the original strategy we generated.<br/>
 Based on those finding it would be advisable to:

 - get a larger dataset and train the model on a longer period of data;